UnrealMultiple/TShockPlugin/DisableSurfaceProjectiles/README.en.md

-## Prohibit Surface Projectiles
+## Surface projectiles prohibit surface barrage.

-- Author: Yu Xue
+- Author: feather science
 - - 出处: [github](https://github.com/1242509682/ProhibitSurfaceProjectiles)
-- This is a TSHOCK server plug -in mainly used to prohibit the generated barrage produced when the player in the server is on the world.
+- This is a Tshock server plug-in, which is mainly used to prohibit the generation of barrage when players in the server are on the surface of the world.
-- Especially people who destroy the server map for malicious use of explosives.
+- Especially for those who maliciously use explosives to destroy the server map.

 ## Update log